Artisan Contractors Insurance —

 You work hard to provide solid, trustworthy services to your customers.
 Shouldn’t your insurance policy do the same?

-If you haven’t talked to a contractor's insurance specialist about your coverage options, you could be putting your business at risk.
+If you haven’t talked to a contractor's insurance professional about your coverage options, you could be putting your business at risk.
 Only an independent agent with experience in artisan contractors insurance can ensure you’re covered for all the risks associated with your chosen occupation.

 “Artisan contractors” is a broad category of insurance that covers a variety of occupations, including carpenters, electricians, roofers, plumbers, tree surgeons, and much more.
 Basically, the term refers to occupations that involve skilled work with tools at a customer’s premises.